-Many of the activities in the Explore Science: Earth & Space toolkits can be adapted to work well in a classroom workshop or fieldtrip setting.
-Again, the longer engagement period encourages a deeper dive into the ideas and concepts related to the activities.
-Similar to camps and afterschool programs, these classes can be resource- intensive to plan, prepare for, promote, and deliver.
+Many of the activities in the Explore Science: Earth & Space toolkits can be adapted to work well in a classroom workshop or field trip setting.
+The longer engagement period encourages a deeper dive into the ideas and concepts related to the activities.
+Similar to camps and after-school programs, these programs can be resource-intensive to plan, prepare for, promote, and deliver.
 Compared to other programming formats, they will likely require gathering more materials.
-They also require the facilitator to have a good understanding of Earth and Space content and how it connects to exhibitions elsewhere in the museum and to content the group may be studying outside of the visit.
+They also require the facilitator to have a good understanding of Earth and space content and how it connects to exhibitions elsewhere in the museum and to content the group may be studying outside of the visit.
 The number of participants is limited by available space and facilitators.
-Below you can find an example fieldtrip suitable for grades 1-2, with a specific adaption for grade 3.